TaighaNoeru/Ai-process-using-cognition/README.md

 # Ai-congnitive-process

+Comments: Dont have nothing special about this, sorry for wasting your time

 A modular cognitive-AI framework that transforms standard language models into adaptive, self-reflective systems.
 It adds working memory, emotional tone detection, multi-agent reasoning, and automatic quality reflection inside a no-code orchestration layer (n8n).

 ---